 💖 Best Area for first-timers: | Chiang Mai Old City |

-💎 Best luxury hotel: | Pingviman Chiang Mai Hotel |
+🏨 Best mid-range hotel: | Pingviman Chiang Mai Hotel |

-🏨 Best mid-range hotel: | Chada Mantra Chiang Mai Hotel |
+💰 Best budget hotel: | Chada Mantra Chiang Mai Hotel |

-💰 Best budget hotel: | Green Sleep Chiang Mai Hostel |
+💰 Best budget hostel: | Green Sleep Chiang Mai Hostel |

 Founded more than 700 years ago, Chiang Mai’s famous Old City lies within the moat and ruins of the old fort.
 The area is roughly a kilometer square.
 There are a few roads that run through from North to South and East to West, but much of the area is a delightful maze of small streets and alleys that are full of temples, monuments, and old architecture.

-From there, head West into the Old City.
-You might choose a couple of the ten or so ancient temples there as stopping off points; Wat Chedi Luang is home to Chiang Mai’s largest Buddhist chedi built featuring 98 meters tall and 54 meters. it was built between 1385 and 1402, during the period of King Saen Muang Ma.
+- the Wat Chedi Luang, home to Chiang Mai’s largest Buddhist chedi built featuring 98 meters tall and 54 meters. it was built between 1385 and 1402, during the period of King Saen Muang Ma.
 The monk chats are hosted daily here.

 Chiang Mai has endless Buddhist temples that date back a few hundred years.
 You can also find Wat Bupparam and the old monastery of Wat Phan Tao within the Old Town.